Pakistani girl shot by Taliban to have skull reconstructed

 The shooting of Yousufzai, in the head at point blank range as she left school in the Swat valley, drew widespread international condemnation.

-British doctors who treated Yousufzai say the bullet hit her left brow but instead of penetrating her skull, traveled underneath the skin along the side of her head and into her shoulder.
+British doctors who treated Yousufzai say the bullet hit her left brow but instead of penetrating her skull, travelled underneath the skin along the side of her head and into her shoulder.

 The shock wave shattered the thinnest bone of the skull and the soft tissues at the base of her jaw were damaged.
 The bullet and its fracture lines also destroyed her eardrum and the bones for hearing, rendering her deaf in her left ear.